George Edward Gouraud: Civil war

-He was the son of the French engineer François Fauvel Gouraud (1808–1847) who came to the US in 1839 to introduce the daguerrotype technology for photography.
+He was the son of the French engineer François Fauvel Gouraud (1808–1847) who came to the US in 1839 to introduce the daguerreotype technology for photography.
 Both parents died in the summer of 1847.
 Gouraud served in the Union Army during the American Civil War, enlisting in the 3rd New York Cavalry Regiment.
 Originally a Sergeant, within a month he became the regiment's Sergeant Major and then was commissioned as Lieutenant and adjutant.
 He became a Captain a year later.
 In June 1863 he left the unit and became an aide-de-camp on the command staff of the Department of the South.
 He was later brevetted Lieutenant Colonel.
 After the war, he became a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.
 Many years later, in 1893, he received the Medal of Honor for his services at the Battle of Honey Hill.